federatedcloud/docker-pulsar-pipeline/README.md

 # docker-pulsar-pipeline
-A Docker container for packaging pulsar searching software
+A Docker/Singularity container for packaging pulsar searching software